 Activities within the EYFS are planned so the children benefit from both teacher led and child led opportunities.
 Informal and formal assessments are ongoing and inform planning so each child is working at the correct level.
 We have our own assessment pack which ensures that children's progress is carefully monitored throughout Nursery and Reception.
 Children have two year checks in Nursery and these are discussed with parents along with 'next steps'.
 These assessments form our own version of the profile.
-Teacher knowledge and observations of both practical and written activities are used to decide if a child has achieved the various goals.
+Teacher knowledge and observations of both practical and written Updated by Clare Barber, Gerry Deen and Mel Lehmann December 2023 activities are used to decide if a child has achieved the various goals.
 Photos, comments and written work all contribute to our evidence base.